I’m a Data & Software Engineer with many hobbies.

 • I go on long hikes, walks, and runs.
 I love outdoor activities, especially anything involving mountains, snow, or forest trails.
 You can find my old travel photos in The Wide Traverse.

-• I’m a big reader of books about space, tech, geopolitics, and history.
+• I’m a big reader of books about space, nature, geopolitics, and history.
 I also collect paper maps (coz they’re awesome).

 • I enjoy calisthenics (the going-upside-down parts) and waddling around the swimming pool.